 Do I need a visa to travel to Africa?

 In all countries in Africa, you must have a passport with at least three and often six months of validity.
-On top of this, most countries do require a tourist visa, however (with the exception of Uganda) these can be purchased upon arrival in the airport or port of entry into the countries.
+On top of this, most countries do require a tourist visa, however (with the exception of Uganda) these can be purchased either in advance or upon arrival in the airport or port of entry into the countries.

 Is tipping customary in Africa?